What is OT Device Security and Why It’s Critical for Operational Technology?

 Malware and State-Sponsored Attacks on OT

 OT systems are frequently targeted by malware attacks, due to their disruptive potential.
 There are several hackers with differing motives whom would wish to sabotage OT environments.
 One such player is state-sponsored groups, who seek to undermine an adversary’s national security to advance their agenda.
-Cyberwarfare is becoming a more viable tactic, with nation-backed actors using advanced resources to disrupt critical infrastructure.
+Cyberwarfare is becoming a more viable tactic, with nation-backed actors using advanced resources to disrupt infrastructure.

 Security Risks of IT/OT Convergence

 Industry 4.0 has increased OT accessibility.
 The integration of IT and OT means that IT can serve as a gateway to OT.
 An attack on the IT environment can also, intentionally or not, affect the OT environment.
 Hardware-based attacks are one such threat taking advantage of IT/OT convergence.
 Hardware attack tools, require physical access, and the countless endpoints in the IT environment all act as an entry point to OT.
-Worryingly, research by Honeywell found that 79% of threats originating from removable media are capable of disrupting OT Security.
+Worryingly, research by Honeywell found that 79% of threats originating from removable media are capable of disrupting OT device security.

 Because of these risks, organizations must not only harden existing environments but also make informed choices when adopting new OT products and solutions.
 Security should be treated as a critical factor in procurement, ensuring that devices and systems are resilient by design.
 To support this effort, the NSA & CISA Joint Guidance on Secure OT Product Selection provides best practices for evaluating and selecting OT solutions that reduce risk and enhance resilience against modern threats.

-OT Device Security Vulnerabilities
+Common OT Device Security Vulnerabilities

 Hardware attack tools can bypass security controls like Network Access Control (NAC), Intrusion Detection Systems (IDS), and IoT security.
 They do this by exploiting a lack of visibility at Layer 1.
 Spoofing devices and hidden implants can evade detection, compromising even the most stringent security operations.